Plate Compactor vs. Jumping Jack vs. Roller: Which Compactor Do You Need?

 Concrete Slab Preparation

-The base material under a concrete slab is granular (typically Class II or Class V road base), making the plate compactor the correct choice.
-Compact in 4-inch lifts, and make at least 3-4 passes per lift.
-Inadequate base compaction under concrete causes cracking, settling, and eventual slab failure.
+Use: Plate compactor — The base material under a concrete slab is granular (Class II or Class V road base).
+Compact in 4-inch lifts with at least 3-4 passes per lift.

 Retaining Wall Foundation